TJ Friedl Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in the league.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.43).
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.46).

 © 2023 Data Skrive.
 All rights reserved.